jbreckmckye/raphael-paragraph/README.md

 The distributable doesn't add anything to the global namespace - it just adds a `paragraph` method to `raphael.paper`.

+Minified and gzipped, Raphael-Paragraph is around a 2kb payload.

 ### Options